skprasadu/tradingstrategy-dna/README.md

 As a trader I want to be able to monitor stock prices such that when they breach a trigger level orders can be executed automatically.

+In order to run this, you need jdk 8 and above and Gradle build tool.

 Note:

 The implementation of PriceSource and EecutionService is out of scope, assuming that it will be provided by third party.